-When a history and physical examination is required prior to a procedure, and the procedure is not deemed an emergency, the procedure will be cancelled if an H&P is not completed.
-In cases of procedures performed by podiatrists or dentists, the pre-anesthesia evaluation may suffice for the update to the history and physical examination.
+When a history and physical examination is required prior to a procedure, and the procedure is not deemed an emergency, the procedure will be canceled if an H&P is not completed.
+In cases of procedures performed by dentists, or podiatrists who may not have history and physical privileges, the pre-anesthesia evaluation may suffice for the update to the history and physical examination.